Blue Lagoon Malta

 Crystal Lagoon

 And of course, no trip to the Blue Lagoon would be complete without trying some of the delicious local cuisine.
-There are plenty of restaurants and cafes in the area that offer fresh seafood, traditional Maltese dishes, and other tasty treats.
+There are a bunch of restaurants and cafes in the area that offer fresh seafood, traditional Maltese dishes, and other tasty treats.

 Related post: here’s my guide to Popeye Village: Malta’s most popular tourist attraction